DerizhyLouise/Bike-Rental-Data-Analysis-Project/README.md

 # Bike-Rental-Data-Analitic-Project

-This is Project of Dicoding's Course "Belajar Analisis Data dengan Python".
-I use Bike Sharing Dataset to deal with this project.
+This project is submission for Last Project in Dicoding's Python Data Analytic Course I use Bike Sharing Dataset to deal with this project.
-This project include of Data Wrangling, Exploratory Data Analysis, Data Visualization, and Making Dashboard with Streamlit
+This project include of Data Wrangling, Exploratory Data Analysis, Data Visualization, and Making Dashboard with Streamlit.